Make sure you’re using a supported browser

 with a value set to false

 , contact your IT team for further assistance.
-The 1Password browser extension won’t be able to connect with the 1Password app unless this policy is changed.
+The 1Password browser extension won’t be able to connect with the 1Password desktop app unless this policy is changed.

 Get more help